loftuxab/alfresco-community-loftux/projects/installer/tomcat-bundle/README.txt

 This will create a folder 'C:\alfresco'

-Navigate to the 'C:\alfresco' folder and run 'install.bat'
-- this creates a MySQL database named 'alfresco'
+Navigate to the 'C:\alfresco' folder and run 'db_setup.bat' if you did a new install of MySQL above.
+This creates a MySQL database named 'alfresco' with a user account and password of 'alfresco'.

 You have now installed all the components needed to run the Alfresco server.